 Also read: The best Xiaomi Mi Band 4 bands you can buy

 The band that ships with the Mi Band 4 is made of silicone and feels comfortable.
 It’s not the highest quality rubber you’ll find on a fitness tracker — it’s a little too rigid for my taste — but it gets the job done.

 The optical heart rate sensor ever-so-slightly protrudes from the bottom of the case, but not enough to leave a mark on your wrist after wearing it for a few hours.

 Throughout my testing, I didn’t notice any connectivity issues between the Mi Band 4 and my Pixel 3.
 Perhaps that’s due to the Mi Band 4’s updated Bluetooth 5.0 support compared to the previous generation’s Bluetooth 4.2 support.

 Below the heart rate sensor sit two little pins for charging.
-When it’s time to charge, simply slide the Mi Band 4 case into the included charging cradle and it should be topped up in about 45 minutes.
+When it’s time to charge, simply slide the Mi Band 4 case into the included charging cradle, and it should be topped up in about 45 minutes.
 A quick note on the charging cable: I hate it.
-It’s about four inches long, so it’s going to dangle from any USB charging port not sitting directly on a desk.
+It’s about four inches long, so it will dangle from any USB charging port not sitting directly on a desk.

 The good news is you won’t have to charge the Mi Band 4 very often at all.
-With normal use, Xiaomi says the 135mAh battery will last about 20 days on a single charge.
+Xiaomi says the 135mAh battery will last about 20 days on a single charge with regular use.
 I haven’t been using mine for 20 days, but I can tell you the battery is pretty great so far.
-I’m currently sitting at a 70-percent charge after a full charge last Friday, and that’s after three long runs and the heart rate sensor being on in 10-minute intervals.
+I’m currently sitting at a 70% charge after a full charge last Friday, and that’s after three long runs and the heart rate sensor being on in 10-minute intervals.